zeruniverse/Password-Manager/README.md

 <img width="1114" alt="signup login" src="https://cloud.githubusercontent.com/assets/4648756/11234264/e07af92a-8d7a-11e5-967b-bff833c30e34.png">

-##About Recovery
-For your passwords safety, your login password to password manager won't be included in the recovery file.
-You still need your login password to decrypt the recovery file.
-The backup file is indepandent to config file.
-You don't need to backup your `config.php`
-+ The purpose of the recovery file is to protect your password in case of data loss.
-NOT IN CASE THAT YOU FORGET YOUR PASSWORD (No one can get your passwords without your login password!)

 ##Extentions
 You can easily add E-mail verification, Google authentication... in your version of password manager.
 Put your implementation inside `check.php`, which is used for login authentication.